-2.5 The Impact of Sufficient and Appropriate Resources on Academic Performance
+2.5 The Impact of Sufficient and Appropriate Resources on Academic Performance in English

 Balo (1971) commented that "Audio-visual materials, as integral part of teaching-learning situations help to bring about permanent and meaningful experience.
+He said that, they provide first-hand experience where possible or of vicarious one where only that is feasible.

-The impact of appropriate and sufficient learning resources could be seen in Maria Montessori (1870- 1952) ideas mentioned before, in which her carefully designed resources helped mentally handicapped children learned so well that they actually outstripped normal children in public examinations.
+The impact of appropriate and sufficient learning resources could be seen in Maria Montessori (1870- 1952) mentioned before, in which her carefully designed resources helped mentally handicapped children learned so well that they actually outstripped normal children in public examinations.